 WHERE AND HOW?

-At the Agriculture and Agri-Food Canada (AAFC) site in Portage la Prairie, side-by-side replicated field trials were seeded on May 20.
-Seeding date, speed, soil characteristics and harvest dates will be the same across treatments.
-All other management practices will be determined by each team.
+Located once again at the Agriculture and Agri-Food Canada (AAFC) site in Portage la Prairie, side-by-side replicated randomized field trials were seeded on May 23.
+Soil characteristics, tillage prior to seeding, rolling, seeding date, and harvest date will be the same across treatments.
+All other management practices will be determined by the team leaders.
 Updates on crop progress and management will be provided throughout the growing season.
-Stay tuned to @MBPulseGrowers on Twitter for updates.
+Stay tuned to @MBPulseGrowers on Twitter for updates!

 Meet the Teams and their Strategies

-TEAM A: Kristen Podolsky, MPSG Production Specialist along with Greg Bartley (On-Farm Technician) aim to follow best management practices, choosing practices and inputs that are most likely to maximize net return.
+TEAM A: Cassandra Tkachuk, MPSG Production Specialist, along with Kristen MacMillan Podolsky, U of M Research Agronomist, aim to follow best management practices, choosing practices and inputs that are most likely to maximize yield and net return.

-TEAM B: Dennis Lange, Manitoba Agriculture Industry Development Specialist along with Terry Buss are trying to maximize yield and return by reducing costs of big ticket items (seed) but spending more on small costs items.
+TEAM B: Terry Buss, Manitoba Agriculture Farm Production Extension Specialist, along with Dennis Lange, Manitoba Agriculture Industry Development Specialist, are trying to maximize yield and return by reducing costs of big ticket items (seed) but spending more on small cost items.

 TEAM C: Curtis Cavers, CMCDC Agronomist along with soil advisor John Heard is choosing novel practices to ensure differences in production are observed and to alleviate concerns of a “home field advantage.”